smartcontractkit/chainlink-testing-framework/book/src/libs/wasp/user_journey_test.md

 }
 ```

-We have added a rate limiter to the struct, which will be used to limit the number of requests per second, as otherwise we could easily overload the server.
+Here, we’ve added a rate limiter to the struct, which will help limit the number of requests per second.
+This is useful to prevent overloading the server, especially in this test scenario where the requests are simple and fast.
+Without a limiter, even a small number of Virtual Users (VUs) could result in a very high RPS.

-> [!WARNING]
+> [!NOTE]
-> Contrary to a `Gun` the `VirtualUser` doesn't come with any kind of RPS control and you need to implement it yourself.
+> Since `VirtualUser` does not inherently limit RPS (it depends on the server's processing speed), you should implement a rate-limiting mechanism if needed.

-For brevity, let's skip the implementation of `Clone()` and `Teardown()` functions, as they are similar to the previous examples.
-Since we will be using HTTP, no `Setup()` is also necessary.
+For brevity, we'll skip the implementation of the `Clone()` and `Teardown()` functions, as they are similar to previous examples.
+Additionally, no `Setup()` is required because we are using HTTP.

-Now, let's implement a request that will authenticate the user:
+---

+### Implementing Requests

+#### User Authentication
 ```go
 // requestOne represents user login func (m *VirtualUser) requestOne(l *wasp.Generator) {